Consumer medicine information

 Since the dose of adrenaline delivered from an EpiPen Jr Auto-Injector is fixed, consider using other forms of injectable adrenaline if doses lower than 0.15 mg are deemed necessary.

 To manage severe anaphylaxis, repeat EpiPen Jr injections may be necessary.
 Each EpiPen Jr Auto-Injector is used once only.
 The EpiPen Jr dose may be repeated after 15 minutes if symptoms recur or have not subsided (see Section 4.9 Overdose).
+It is recommended that patients are prescribed two EpiPen Jr Auto-Injector pens which they should carry at all times.

 Use of adrenaline.

-2. The delivered dose of the EpiPen Jr Auto-Injector should be injected intramuscularly into the anterolateral aspect of the thigh, through clothing if necessary.
+The delivered dose of the EpiPen Jr Auto-Injector should be injected intramuscularly into the anterolateral aspect of the thigh, not the buttock.
+It is designed to inject through clothing or directly through the skin.
 The EpiPen Jr Auto-Injector should be pushed firmly into the outer mid-thigh until a "click" is heard or felt and it should then be held firmly against the thigh for approximately 3 seconds to ensure the dose is delivered.
-Instruct caregivers of young children who are prescribed an EpiPen Jr and who may be uncooperative and kick or move during an injection to hold the leg firmly in place and limit movement prior to and during an injection.

-3. Do not inject intravenously.
+Do not inject intravenously.
 Every effort should be made to avoid inadvertent intravascular administration (see Section 4.9 Overdose).

-4. Appropriate steps should be taken to ensure that the patient thoroughly understands the indications and use of this device.
+Appropriate steps should be taken to ensure that the patient thoroughly understands the indications and correct usage of this device.
 The EpiPen Jr Auto-Injector should not be used for demonstration purposes.
 An EpiPen Training Device is available to assist with patient education and practice.
 The healthcare professional, educator or caregiver should regularly review in detail with the patient, the package leaflet provided inside the EpiPen Jr Auto-Injector carton, which includes usage instructions for the EpiPen Jr Auto-Injector.

-5. Patients should be instructed to dispose of the device safely after use by placing the used Auto-Injector in a sharps disposal unit.
+Patients should be instructed to dispose of the device safely after use by placing the used Auto-Injector in a sharps disposal unit.

 4.3 Contraindications